Ludoutt/IUTgroupeB1/README.md

   - Compile assets: `npm run build`
   - Ready to rock !

-Read it before contribute to the project (Ready Of Done):
+Read it before contribute to the project (Definition Of Done):
   - Create a new branch for your feature: `git checkout -b feature/my-feature dev`
   - Always check the PHP code standard by running:
     - `make lint-php`, to display php syntax errors